Chalarangelo/30-seconds-of-code/content/snippets/git/s/view-status.md

 dateModified: 2024-04-12
 ---

-Git provides a command to view the current status of the working tree.
+Git provides a command to view the **current status of the working tree**.
 The `git status` command shows you which files are staged, unstaged, and untracked, as well as the current branch you're on.

-If you want a more concise output, you can use the `-sb` flag to view the short form of the status.
+If you want a more concise output, you can use the `-sb` flag to view the **short form of the status**.
 This is useful when you want to quickly check the status of the working tree without the additional details.

 ```shell
 # Usage: git status [-sb]